e271828e/Flight.jl/prototypes/kernel/README.md

 ## What is deliberately absent

+**Increment 3 — the discrete tier at one rate:** its own `x` and `m` stores (§7.3), `g`, `h_x`/`h_xu` in their discrete arities with `Δt`, `workspace`, the `w` channel threading private intermediates one hop (D-165), and the static interior/boundary sweep split (§10.5) — the interior variant walking continuous entries *only*, so the ZOH holds mid-step by compile-time absence rather than a runtime gate.
+Every discrete component sits at `D = 1, Φ = 0` there.

-Increment 3 and beyond: the discrete tier (its own `x` store, `g`, the tick-gated `h_x`/`h_xu`, modes (`init_m`), workspace), the `w` channel threading private intermediates one hop (D-165), multi-rate tick scheduling off the two-register `sample_times` declaration and the boundary sweep's `(idx - Φ) % D` gating (D-185; the one-arg phase-body arity exists and is exercised, but gates nothing yet), events (guards, handlers, `project`, localization), hierarchy and assemblies, computed connections, auto-published ports, §9.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.
+**Increment 4 — multi-rate:** the harmonic grid, the two-register `sample_times` declaration (`Relative` composing affinely down the tree, `Absolute` severing and re-seeding), its compilation to one `(D, Φ)` pair per component, the `Relative(1)` default, rate scopes (§8.7) and the boundary sweep's `(idx - Φ) % D` gate (D-185; the one-arg phase-body arity exists and is exercised, but gates nothing yet).
+At `D = 1, Φ = 0` the gate is identically true, so increment 4 must leave increment 3's tests passing unchanged.

+Beyond those: events (guards, handlers, `project`, localization), hierarchy and assemblies, computed connections, auto-published ports, §9.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.

 **One absence is a refusal rather than a silence.** The per-eltype store (D-162) is built here at exactly one eltype, because a continuous, all-walking model